September 1, 2019

 Learning Speedlights with Nikon SB-900

 A few days ago I wrote about my experience shooting with the Nikon D700.
 At the time, I mentioned that I had borrowed the Nikon SB-900 speedlight (now discontinued) with which to learn the beginnings of flash photography; not wanting to go on a complete tangent about my learnings about flash photography, I didn’t dwell on it then.
-Today, though, I’d like to share some of my earliest learnings using the SB-900. ...
+Today, though, I’d like to share some of my earliest learnings using the SB-900.
+I used the book “ Understanding Flash Photography ” by Bryan Peterson as a learning reference.
+(I don’t think it’s necessarily the best book for this purpose, but it served well enough as a learning reference.
+If I was looking to get into professional portraiture or event photography, I’d no doubt get a book on that specifically.) ...

 August 21, 2018